UnknownTy/2911-Agile/README.md

 # Covid Data
-An agile development project for BCIT.
+An agile development project for ACIT2911 at BCIT.